fourstix/Elfos-utils/README.md

 # Elfos-utils
-Simple utitlity commands for the ElfOs
+Simple utility commands for the Elf/OS.
+These commands were all assembled using RC/ASM.

 Repository Contents
 -------------------